 Historic West Vale

-Many thanks to Steaven Heppener for permission to display his collection of photos.
+Many thanks to Steaven Heppener and Graham Jagger for permission to display their photos.

 In the picture above, we have come from Salterhebble (left centre).